sjdv1982/seamless/wip/slash/readme.txt

  ...
 done
 OR:
-for i in foo > bar; do
+for i in $foo > bar; do
   ...
 done
 OR:
-for i in foo > bar, baz, ... ; do
+for i in $foo > bar, baz, ... ; do
   ...
 done
 OR:
-for i,j in foo, foobaz; do
+for i,j in $foo, $foobaz; do
   ...
 done
 OR:
-for i,j in foo, foobaz > bar, baz, ...; do
+for i,j in $foo, $foobaz > bar, baz, ...; do
   ...
 done

-foo must be a variable NAME (no expression, no dollars!) of a static-length variable list.
-Same for foobaz. bar will be created as static-length variable list with the same length as foo.
+foo must be a variable name of a static-length variable list.
+Same for foobaz. bar will be created as static-length cell array with the same length as foo.
 The loop has to assign to "bar" exactly once.
-If this is done with a static variable expression, then bar will be static, else dynamic.

-cell:: Marks a cell expression, which otherwise would be understood as variable expression

 #####################################
 EXAMPLE